Belarus brands BBC website “extremist”

 The government introduced the “extremist content” designation in the wake of the 2020 mass protests against election fraud to punish Belarusians for following critical media outlets and social media accounts.

-Belarusian law enforcement officers randomly check people’s phones to see who are they following.
+Belarusian law enforcement officers randomly check people’s phones to see who they are following.
 Those found to possess or share links to banned media and accounts are punished by fines or jail sentences of up to 15 days under Article 19.11 of the Administrative Offenses Code.
 It does not carry any punishment for those producing banned content.

-Police forced some of those arrested to confess to following “extremist” content before a video camera and then post forced confessions on Telegram accounts to intimidate the public.
+Police forced some of those arrested to confess to following “extremist” content before a video camera and then posted forced confessions on Telegram accounts to intimidate the public.
 State television journalists have been involved in recording forced confessions.

 The extremist content list contains thousands of entries, so it is actually hard for people to follow it and delete blacklisted content from their devices.